mrtrvl/UNSTEP/README.md

 ## Coding practices and learnings I aspire to follow
 - Use properties instead of fields: [Link][properties-vs-public-variables]
+- Comments should tell **why** something is being done.
+The code already tells what is being done.
+Comment the code with a higher-level view of what the code aims to ultimately achieve, with pre- and post- conditions.
+You need to comment on (say) peculiar implementations or checks that are necessary yet counter-intuitive, and possibly reference specification documents etc

 ### Create consistent objects
 Each and every object should start off in a complete and consistent state!